supercollider/supercollider.github.io/contributing/index.md

 To start a new branch:

-    git checkout master # make sure your new branch is based off master, not something else! git checkout -b my-great-improvement
+    git checkout master # make sure your new branch is based off master, not something else! git checkout -b topic/my-great-improvement
     # add and commit your changes
-    git push origin my-great-improvement
+    git push origin topic/my-great-improvement

-Your changes are at the "my-great-improvement" branch on your fork of SuperCollider.
+Your changes are at the "topic/my-great-improvement" branch on your fork of SuperCollider.
 Now point your browser to your SuperCollider fork and file a PR.
+(The "topic/" prefix is a Git convention used to mark a "topic branch," which is a branch created for short-term development use.
+It helps organize the list of branches in your fork, but it's also fine to leave it out.)

 Here are some important guidelines for making pull requests: